debrief/pepys-import/migrations/README.rst

     INFO  [alembic.runtime.migration] Will assume non-transactional DDL.
     7df9dcbd47e7 (head)

-If it is working without any problem, you can use now Alembic according to your needs.
+| If it is working without any problem, you can use Alembic according to your needs.

 How to use it?
 --------------